ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST LINES_START -->

-So, the coroutine that had inherited `coroutineContext` of `runBlocking {...}` continues to execute in the `main` thread, while the unconfined one had resumed in the default executor thread that [delay] function is using.
+The coroutine inheriting `coroutineContext` of `runBlocking {...}` continues to execute in the `main` thread, while the unconfined one resumed in the default executor thread that [delay] function is using.

 ### Debugging coroutines and threads

 Coroutines can suspend on one thread and resume on another thread with [Unconfined] dispatcher or with a multi-threaded dispatcher like [CommonPool].
 Even with a single-threaded dispatcher it might be hard to figure out what coroutine was doing what, where, and when.
-The common approach to debugging applications with threads is to print the thread name in the log file on each log statement.
-This feature is universally supported by logging frameworks.
-When using coroutines, the thread name alone does not give much of a context, so `kotlinx.coroutines` includes debugging facilities to make it easier.
+It's common to debug threaded applications by printing the thread name in the log file on each log statement; a universally supported feature in logging frameworks.
+Thread name alone does not give much of a context with coroutines, `kotlinx.coroutines` includes debugging facilities to make it easier.

-Run the following code with `-Dkotlinx.coroutines.debug` JVM option:
+Run with `-Dkotlinx.coroutines.debug` JVM option:

 ```kotlin
 fun log(msg: String) = println("[${Thread.currentThread().name}] $msg")